 I wanted a breakfast biscuit instead of the original, which seemed to me more like cake than bread.

-So I changed many of the ingredients; substituted brown sugar for molasses and reduced the amount, omitted the eggs, switched to buttermilk instead of sweet milk and changed the fat ingredient for a more distinct taste.
+So I changed many of the ingredients; substituted brown sugar for molasses and reduced the amount, omitted the eggs, switched to buttermilk instead of sweet milk.

 Wash and scrub dirt from sweet potatoes.